Chocolate maker Barry Callebaut cancels Ivorian meeting on Ebola fears

-ABIDJAN Barry Callebaut (BARN.S), the world's biggest chocolate maker, confirmed on Monday it has cancelled an annual meeting of managers that was due to take place in Ivory Coast because of concern over the spread of the Ebola virus.
+ABIDJAN Barry Callebaut, the world's biggest chocolate maker, confirmed on Monday it has cancelled an annual meeting of managers that was due to take place in Ivory Coast because of concern over the spread of the Ebola virus.

 The worst Ebola epidemic in history has so far killed close to 1,000 people in Guinea, Liberia, Sierra Leone and Nigeria.